Abdulrahmanzafrullabaig/signature-verifer/README.md

 ## Conclusion
 The Signature Matcher application combines the power of deep learning with an easy-to-use web interface to provide an effective tool for signature verification.
 With continuous improvements and additional features, it can become a robust solution for various authentication needs in industries such as banking, legal, and forensic analysis.
+## Acknowledgements

+ I would like to extend my deepest gratitude to Dr. Victor A.I, professor at Maharaja institure of technology Mysore, for his invaluable guidance and support throught the course of this project.